Band government: Band

+Band councils and elections

 The functioning of a band is controlled by the Indian Act, the legislation that defines the position of status Indians.
 The band government is controlled by a chief councillor and council.
 The number of councillors is determined by the number of band members, with a minimum of two in addition to the chief councillor.
 The Indian Act specifies procedures for the election of the chief councillor and council.
 Some bands make use of a policy provision (called 'custom election', which allows them to exempt themselves from these requirements in order to follow traditional procedures for the choice of leaders.
 This is a matter of controversy.
 Proponents argue that it allows First Nations to adapt the externally defined system to their traditions.
 Sometimes this means that 'hereditary' leaders become the chief councillor.
 Opponents argue that custom systems are frequently not traditional and that, traditional or not, they are unfair and undemocratic and have the effect of preserving the power of corrupt cliques.
 In many cases they exclude women and also exclude hereditary leaders.
 The term "Chief" refers to a chief councillor: this individual is not necessarily a hereditary chief or leader, though some are.

 Although the current policy of the Crown–Indigenous Relations and Northern Affairs Canada (CIRNAC) is to treat band governments as largely autonomous, under the Indian Act band council resolutions have no effect unless endorsed by the Minister of Crown–Indigenous Relations.

 In addition to the chief and council system mandated by the Indian Act, some bands have a traditional system of government that retains considerable influence.
 In some cases the two systems have come to an accommodation, such as the Office of the Hereditary Chiefs of the Wet'suwet'en.
 In other cases the two are in conflict.

-Tribal council
+Tribal councils

 Two or more bands may unite to form a tribal council.
 Tribal councils have no independent status; they draw their powers entirely from their member bands.
 What powers are delegated to the tribal council and which services are provided centrally by the tribal council varies according to the wishes of the member bands.